DerManoMann/openapi-router/docs/AnnotationExtensions.md

   [Middleware](https://www.php-fig.org/psr/psr-15/) is a concept that only some frameworks support.
 In those cases one or more middleware can be attached to a route as shown above.

-  Middleware binding is supported by all adapters except the `SilexRoutingAdapter`
+  Middleware binding is supported by all adapters.

 As an alternative to using the x-name property it is also possible to use the standard `operationId` property to configure a route name.